esperanca/personal_website/src/posts/weeknotes-36.md

 Weight: (I don't have a scale here, but I am sure I've gained 4kg.)
 Alcohol: Too many beers.

 > It's harder to be kind than to be clever.
-It's the difference between gifts and choices.
-Cleverness is a gift.
-Kindness is a choice.

-Jeff Bezos From this [commencement speech at Princeton](https://www.theladders.com/career-advice/jeff-bezos-to-princetons-class-of-2010-its-harder-to-be-kind-than-clever)
+Jeff Bezos grandfather - from this [commencement speech at Princeton](https://www.theladders.com/career-advice/jeff-bezos-to-princetons-class-of-2010-its-harder-to-be-kind-than-clever)